sakshambathla/bitcoinMiner/README.md

 ### **Assignment Questions**

   1.)
 Size of the work unit that you determined: The optimal workunit was anything between 1000000 and 100000000.
 Below 10000000, there was not enough tasks at each worker
-      to utilize concurrency, above 10000000, workers took too long and throttled the CPU
+      to utilize concurrency, above 10000000, workers took too long and throttled the CPU.
+In general, the number of actors was kept two times the number of processors.

   2.)
 The result of running your program for input 4: (on a windows Quad core i5 machine)